journal-club/wiki-data/fests/bitsmun.md

 <!-- TITLE: BITSMUN Hyderabad -->
 <!-- SUBTITLE: BITSMUN Hyderabad is a three-day Model United Nation conference organised by the BITSMUN Society, usually in Septemeber/October every year.-->

-BITSMUN Hyderabad is a three day MUN conference organized by [BITSMUN Society](/orgs/bitsmun-society) in the first semester of every year.
+BITSMUN Hyderabad is a three day MUN conference organized by [BITSMUN Society](/orgs/bitsmun-society) in the first semester of every academic year.
 The first independent edition of BITSMUN took place in the year 2012.
 BITSMUN 2011 was a collaboration with BITS Pilani, Pliani Campus.
 # BITSMUN in Specific Years
 <center>